 |• Cultural Competence

 December 14, 2017: Announcement

 January, 2018: Call for applications

 March 19, 2018: Applications due

 March, 2018: ICL Fellowship Advisory Board meets to make selections

 July 1, 2018: First cohort will begin the ICL Fellowship

-There will also be an informational session for those who may be interested in applying for the ICL Fellowship on February 5, 2018 in Wallis Hall Room 278, from 2-3pm.
+There will also be an informational session for those who may be interested in applying for the ICL Fellowship on February 5, 2018 in Rush Rhees Library, Humanities Center, Room D, from 2-3pm.
 Please RSVP with “ICL Information” in the subject line to Maggie Cousin if you would like to attend the information session

 Applications will be reviewed and the Fellows selected by the ICL Fellowship Advisory Board, which generally meets in March.
 Fellows will be notified in April, and those selected for the program will meet with their mentors and the director of the ICL Fellowship Program in June/July to anticipate challenges and make modifications to enhance the likelihood of success for the project.